 Students who have an Educational Health Care Plan or an identified additional need (s) will also be expected to follow the Behaviour Policy.
+However, reasonable adjustments will be made for some individuals and these will be put into place by the member of staff in the Triage Room and the Reflection Room.

-However, reasonable adjustments will be made for some individuals.
-Advice from the schools Special Educational Needs department and from external agencies, when appropriate, will be taken and communicated to all staff.
+Advice from the school's Special Educational Needs department and from external agencies, when appropriate, will be taken and communicated to all staff.
 Alternative strategies will be employed as agreed with all stakeholders at regular SEND review meetings of the Individual Support Plan / SEND Passports.
 Staff can refer to the SEND register and SEND passports for further information.
 Some students may need a differentiated approach in order to break down their individual barrier to learning and understanding.
 Further information is available from the SEND team and SENCO.